The Jackal (1997 film): Plot

-As the Jackal drives to Washington, D.C., Mulqueen deduces from the Jackal's mocking statement that his target is actually the First Lady of the United States, who is scheduled to give a public speech.
-The Jackal, masquerading as a gay man, dates Douglas, a man he encountered earlier in a bar; unbeknownst to Douglas, he uses Douglas's garage to store his machine gun.
+As the Jackal drives to Washington, D.C., Mulqueen deduces from the Jackal's mocking statement that his target is not Director Brown, but in fact the First Lady of the United States, who is scheduled to give a public speech.
+The Jackal, masquerading as a gay man, dates Douglas, a man he encountered earlier in a bar; unbeknownst to Douglas, he uses his garage to store his weapon.
 When a news report exposes the Jackal's identity, he kills Douglas.
-On the date of the First Lady's speech, the weapon is hidden in a minivan parked near the speaker podium - the Jackal plans to shoot the First Lady via remote control.
-However, before the Jackal can act, Mulqueen uses a sniper rifle to destroy the weapon's scope.
-The Jackal blindly opens fire, and Preston takes a bullet that is fired at the First Lady.
-Following a chase through the Washington Metro tunnels, Zancona shoots the Jackal; however, the Jackal's gun discharges a shot, and Mulqueen is hit.
-While Zancona consoles Mulqueen, the Jackal, who was merely wounded, pulls another backup gun.
-Seeing this, Mulqueen grabs Zancona's pistol and shoots the Jackal several times, finally killing him.
+On the date of the First Lady's speech, the weapon is hidden in a minivan parked near the speaker podium, with the Jackal planning to shoot the First Lady via remote control.
+However, before the Jackal can take his shot, Mulqueen uses a marksman's rifle to destroy the weapon's scope and takes off in pursuit of the Jackal, while the marksman accompanying Mulqueen blows up the van's fuel tank.
+The Jackal blindly opens fire before his vehicle is destroyed, causing Preston to be shot and wounded while tackling the First Lady to safety.
+Following a chase through the Washington Metro tunnels, Mulqueen confronts the Jackal, who is then shot from behind by Zancona; however, the Jackal's gun discharges a shot, and Mulqueen is also wounded.
+While Zancona tends to Mulqueen, the Jackal, though severely wounded, has survived: he tries to retrieve a spare handgun.
+Seeing this, Mulqueen grabs Zancona's pistol and shoots the assassin several times, finally killing him.

 A few days later, Preston and Mulqueen witness the Jackal's burial in an unmarked grave.
-Preston reveals that he is returning to Russia to pursue Murad.
-He says that Mulqueen's request to be released was denied, but that he will likely be moved to a minimum security prison.
-Preston's heroics in saving the First Lady have enhanced his clout within the FBI.
-He turns his back on Mulqueen, allowing him to go free.
+Preston reveals that he is returning to Russia to pursue Terek Murad and his gang, and that Mulqueen's request to be released was denied but he will likely be moved to a minimum security prison.
+Preston also remarks that his heroics in saving the First Lady have made him "untouchable" within the FBI: knowing his current clout will prevent any backlash against him, he turns his back on Mulqueen, allowing him to go free.